MichaelRes/MPRI-SE-Click-Run/README.md

 # MPRI-SE-Click-Run

-Do you want to test your skills in an old school 2D run and jump game ?
+Do you want to test your skills in an old school 2D runner ?
 Well you're at the right place !

 ## Running